-Of the intended 40 herds to be recruited in the study, 21 herds (1 freestall bedded with sand, 5 freestalls bedded with wood shavings/sawdust, 10 tiestalls bedded with wood shavings/sawdust, 5 bedded packs) agreed to participate and farm visits were completed April-May 2019.
+Of the intended 40 herds to be recruited in the study, 21 herds (1 FS bedded with sand, 5 FS bedded with wood shavings/sawdust, 10 TS bedded with wood shavings/sawdust, 5 BP) agreed to participate and farm visits were completed April-May 2019.
+This study was intended to study cows while they were in their winter (non-grazing months) indoor housing system, so all herds visits were completed before any grazing had begun for the season.
+Each herd was visited once during the study period.
 All herds sampled during this period were housing their cows as they would in the non-grazing season.
-Farm visits were suspended in mid-May 2019 as farms began turning their cows out to pasture for the grazing season, with the intention of resuming in April 2020 to complete the remaining 19 herds.
+Farm visits were suspended in mid-May 2019 as farms began turning their cows out to pasture, with the intention of resuming in April 2020 to complete the remaining 19 herds.
 Due to COVID-19 pandemic activity restrictions, the decision was made to not resume the study, and the final analysis included the 21 herds sampled in 2019.
-As there was only one farm sampled using a freestall facility bedded with sand, the initial plan to group farms by the four housing/bedding combinations specified was abandoned in favor of grouping farms by the three facility types used.
-The single sand freestall was combined with freestalls bedded with wood shavings/sawdust (FS; n = 6), there were 10 tiestalls bedded with wood shavings/sawdust (TS), and 5 bedded packs (BP).
+As there was only one farm sampled using a FS facility bedded with sand, the initial plan to group farms by the four housing/bedding combinations specified was abandoned in favor of grouping farms by the three facility types used.
+The single sand FS was combined with FS bedded with wood shavings/sawdust (FS; n = 6), there were 10 TS bedded with wood shavings/sawdust (TS), and 5 BP.

 Questionnaire administration, sampling, and udder hygiene scoring

 At each farm visit, a questionnaire was administered to collect information about housing and bedding management, as well as other practices on the farm that could impact mastitis risk (Supplemental Data).
 The study questionnaire was largely adapted from a previously published survey (Stiglbauer et al., 2013), with additional questions specific to the current study.
 The questionnaire was reviewed by a social scientist experienced in gathering qualitative data and tested before use with herd managers at the University of Vermont teaching dairy.
 Questions about mastitis risk explored producer concerns about bedding/mastitis risk; mastitis control, identification and record keeping; milking facilities, procedures, and hygiene practices; information about diet, vitamin and mineral supplementation, and water source; typical calving and periparturient practices; and fly control.
 Questions about housing and bedding management included describing type of housing system used for both lactating and dry cows; classification and description of any bedding material used; and bedding management practices for each housing type used.
 The questionnaire also collected some basic herd information (production numbers; number of lactating, dry, and youngstock; breed; record-keeping systems).
-Farms using bedded pack systems were asked additional questions to gather detailed information about bedded pack construction, management, monitoring practices, and perceptions comparing bedded packs to any previously used systems.
+Farms using bedded pack systems were asked additional questions to gather detailed information about bedded pack construction, management, monitoring practices, and perceptions comparing BP to any previously used systems.
 Completion of the questionnaire required 45 minutes on average, ranging from about 30 minutes to 1.5 hours.
 The questionnaire and interview protocols were registered with the University of Vermont Institutional Review Board (IRB certification 19-0057).
 The questionnaire was created and administered on a tablet using KoboCollect software (KoboCollect, 2019).